jwdevos/free-esxi-backup/README.md

+**-- this repo will be archived and moved to https://codeberg.org/jwdevos/free-esxi-backup --**

 # free-esxi-backup
 This script can be used for making manual backups of a single VM.
 It is intended to use on ESXi hosts that use the free license.
 This script was based on Florian Grehl's example in this blog: https://www.virten.net/2016/04/backup-solutions-for-free-esxi/.
 The script leverages ESXi snapshots and makes a thin provisioned copy to a specified destination datastore path.